cablelabs/Streamlined_Onboarding_Demo/docs/Build.md

   * [`wpa_supplicant` README](https://github.com/cablelabs/SO_hostap/blob/ocf_streamlined_onboarding/wpa_supplicant/README)
 * `hostapd` and `wpa_supplicant` must be built and configured to run on the AP and STA devices, respectively.
+  * Note that the NetReach version of the AP also includes support for streamlined onboarding.
 * IoTivity-Lite Devices, including the OBT, Diplomat, and simpleclient (light resource) can be built within the `deps/SO_IoTivity-Lite/port/linux` directory with `make`